nimbix/jarvice-helm/Terraform.md

-The terraform JARVICE configuration can automatically manage DNS records of your JARVICE deployment(s) if a DNS zone is being managed by the same cloud service thta the JARVICE cluster is being deployed on.
+The terraform JARVICE configuration can automatically manage DNS records of your JARVICE deployment(s) if a DNS zone is being managed by the same cloud service that the JARVICE cluster is being deployed on.
 In order to enable this, simply uncomment `dns_manage_records` in the cluster's `meta` configuration section and be sure that it is set to `true`.